 Share the Timeline with the Bridal Party

 One of the common things we hear on a wedding day from the bridal party is that they didn’t know when and where they needed to be.
 It is so crucial that your bridesmaids know what time their hair and makeup needs to be ready.
 When they need to step into their dresses etc. What tends to happen if they don’t is that we end up having to wait on them to finish getting ready.
 It doesn’t mater how much they love you, the bride, they don’t want to be photographed without hair and makeup and we totally understand.
 These pictures are going to be shared online.
 They want to like how they look.
 So would you if you were a bridesmaid.
-So please share the timeline given to you by your coordinator or photographer so that they know when they are expected to be ready.
+So please share the timeline given to you by your coordinator or photographer so that they know when and where they are expected to be ready.
 The same goes for the groomsmen.

 Things to Delegate to the Maid of Honor/Best Man for The Day of